codeadamca/nodejs-three-ldr/README.md

-# html-callada
-Displaying a Callada file on a HTML page.
+# THREE.js and LDraw Files

+This repos is a basic example of displaying an `.ldr` file in a web page.
+Follow these steps to get the example code working:

+1. Install THREE.js using the instructions from the [Installation](https://threejs.org/docs/index.html#manual/en/introduction/Installation) documentation:

 ```
 npm install --save three